Ultimate Guide to Annie’s Recipes Sweet Amish Pickles | Easy Pickle Recipe

 Instructions:

-- Prep the cucumbers and onions: Wash the cucumbers and slice them into thin rounds, about 1/8 to 1/4 inch thick.
-Peel and slice the onions into thin slices or large chunks, depending on your preference.
+• Prep the cucumbers and onions: Wash the cucumbers and slice them into thin rounds, about 1/8 to 1/4 inch thick.
+Peel and slice the onions on a cutting board into thin slices or large chunks, depending on your preference, and consider adding fresh dill for a burst of flavor.

-- Crisp the cucumbers: In a large bowl, combine the cucumbers, ice, and water.
+• Crisp the cucumbers: In a large bowl, combine the cucumbers, ice, and water to prepare for marinating in the brine.
 Add the salt and stir well.
-Let the mixture sit for 3 hours, allowing the ice to chill the cucumbers and enhance their crispness.
+Let the mixture sit for 3 hours, allowing the ice to chill the cucumbers and enhance their optimal flavor and texture.

-- Simmer the pickles: Drain the cucumbers and onions, discarding the ice water.
+• Simmer the pickles: Drain the cucumbers and onions, discarding the ice water.
 Add them to the boiling pickling liquid.
-Stir gently to ensure all the cucumbers are submerged.
+Stir gently to ensure all the cucumber slices are submerged in the sour brine.
 Reduce heat and simmer for 10 minutes, or until the cucumbers turn a pale olive color.

-- Canning (optional): For long-term storage, can the pickles in sterilized jars using a boiling water bath canner.
+• Canning (optional): Preserve your pickles ready for future use!
+For long-term storage, can the pickles in sterilized jars using a boiling water bath canner.
 Follow the specific instructions for your canner and ensure proper headspace for safe food preservation.

-- Cool and enjoy: If not canning, transfer the pickles to clean jars and seal them tightly.
+• Cool and enjoy: If not canning, transfer the pickles to mason jars and seal them tightly.
 Let them cool completely at room temperature, then refrigerate for at least 24 hours before enjoying.

 Also read : No.1 Pancake Batter Recipe: Fluffy, Delicious, and Easy